vboyev-MSFT/defender-docs/defender-xdr/microsoft-sentinel-onboard.md

 ### Unified security operations platform prerequisites

-To unify capablities with Microsoft Defender XDR in the unified security operations platform, you must have the following resources and access:
+To unify capabilities with Microsoft Defender XDR in the unified security operations platform, you must have the following resources and access:

 - Microsoft Defender XDR onboarded to the Microsoft Entra tenant
 - Access to Microsoft Defender XDR in the Defender portal